-At the end of February 2017 I entered my image Broad-Bodied Chaser into the Living World Photography Competition run by the Society of International Nature and Wildlife Photographers and was awarded a Highly Commended.
+At the end of last year I entered my image Blue Keeled Skimmer into the Wonders of Wildlife Photography Competition run by the Society of International Nature and Wildlife Photographers and was awarded a Highly Commended

 One feature of the X-T1 I’ve not used as much as I should is the panorama mode.